PlantLck/particleSim5802/DOCUMENTATION.md

 # Technical Documentation

-Comprehensive guide to the architecture, implementation, and design decisions of the Parallel Particle Simulation.
+Comprehensive guide to the architecture, implementation, and design decisions of the Parallel Particle Simulation for NVIDIA Jetson and Linux platforms.

 ## Table of Contents